StarRocks/starrocks/docs/en/ecosystem_release/starrocks-kubernetes-operator.md

 **Enhancements**

-- Add the `status.``reason` field in StarRocksCluster CRD.
+- Add the `status.reason` field in StarRocksCluster CRD.
 When the apply operation of a subcontroller fails during cluster deployment, you can execute `kubectl get starrockscluster <name_of_the_starrocks_cluster_object> -oyaml`, and view error logs shown in `status.reason` field in the returned result. [#359](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/359)
 - An empty directory can be mounted in the `storageVolumes` field. [#324](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/324)

 **Bug Fixes**